nuricanozturk01/k8-shell/README.md

 k8-shell is a simple **read-only** shell script that allows you to interact with your Kubernetes cluster using a shell-like interface.

+- **_It is written to easily access the Kubernetes information I need.
+Suitable for personal use._**

 ## Installation

 - Clone the repository